-It is a city where the beer is cheaper than water, bars are guarded by big-busted ghosts and food is…everywhere.
+It is a city where the beer is cheaper than water, where bars are guarded by big-busted ghosts and where food is…everywhere.
 By food, I mean the stick-to-your-ribs, cabbage-soup-in-a-bread-bowl, whole-grilled-pig kind of grub.

 The Czech people are a hardy bunch.
 They love to eat outside – even when it’s really cold, as it was when I last came to visit the City of a Hundred Spires.

-Lucky for me, this time around, the weather was perfect, and properly following in Jeff’s footsteps meant that I just had to partake in a 10-course, rooftop meal, complete with a wine pairing.
+Lucky for me, on my second visit to Prague, it was summer and the weather was perfect.
+And, to properly follow in Jeff’s footsteps meant that I just had to partake in a 10-course, rooftop meal, complete with a wine pairing.
 Hard to be me, right?

 I am so glad that they did because this meal is one of my favorite memories on my “footsteps” tour.
 Yes, it was lonely.
 But it was also a moment for healing, reflecting, and doing that thing that the Czechs do best: eating.